 Reviewing your current debt obligations helps the mortgage lender determine your debt-to-income ratio and evaluate how much more debt you can handle.

-- Rent: If you are currently renting at the time of your application, you will need to provide the landlord’s name and address.
+If you are currently renting, when you apply, you will need to provide the landlord’s name and address.

-- Student Loans: If you have a student loan balance, you will need to provide the creditor’s name and address, your account information, loan balance, and minimum monthly payments.
+If you have a student loan balance, you will need to give the creditor’s name and address, account information, loan balance, and minimum monthly payments.

 Some other credit documents may be required to show you can make monthly debt payments on time and in full.
 This will help the lender better understand your past payment history and ability to handle debt.